mohammed-bakkali/My-Portfolio/README.md

 # My Portfolio

-A personal portfolio website showcasing my work as a Front-End Developer.
+A personal portfolio website showcasing my work as a Web Developer.
 This project features a responsive design and highlights my projects and experience in web development using HTML, CSS, and JavaScript, with interactive alerts and notifications powered by Alertify.js.

 ## Table of Contents
 - [Features](#features)